top of page

 What is Music Therapy?

 Music therapy is the clinical application of music as provided by a credentialed professional who encourages, maintains, and promotes improved health in individuals with various health implications.
 Individuals receiving music therapy do not need a background in music nor a "disability" to benefit from music therapy sessions.
-During difficult times, our most complicated emotions are often hard to communicate and thus relieve.
+In times of difficulties, our complicated emotions might be challenging to express, limiting our ability to find relief.
 Music therapists cultivate resilience in our clients using music as a tool to develop personal growth and cultivate resilience for all life's challenges.

 "Music with Sydney"